 The (PYP) and (MYP) is a framework that resides above the BC Ministry of Education’s Curriculum.
 The teachers link the central ideas of the Programme of Inquiry to specific learning outcomes of the Ministry’s requirements.
 The inquiry-based approach to learning is driven by the questions that both teachers and students generate.
 Students are encouraged to ask deeper, more intellectual questions to further develop their thinking.
 With this approach, they become active, caring, lifelong learners who demonstrate respect for themselves and others and have the capacity to participate in the world around them.

-Note: WRCA was granted candidacy status for the Primary Years Programme in the Spring of 2015 and is currently working towards authorization.
+Note: WRCA was granted official Authorization for the IB Primary Years Programme in the Winter of 2018.

 The MYP years help students make the transition through adolescence to become critical and reflective thinkers.
 This 5 year programme is a challenging framework that encourages students to make practical connections between their studies and the real world.
 The MYP includes core programs of (math, science, social studies and language arts), students in MYP are also required to take a course on design, a foreign language, physical education, and an elective (art, dance, music, drama, or media).
 Students who complete the MYP are well-prepared to undertake the IB Diploma Programme (DP)

-Note: WRCA was granted candidacy status for the Middle Years Programme in the Spring of 2015 and is currently working towards authorization.
+Note: WRCA was granted official Authorization for the IB Primary Years Programme in the Summer of 2018.

 The Diploma Programme (DP) is balanced with a combination of six academic subjects and the experiential learning of Creativity, Action and Service component (CAS), the Theory of Knowledge (TOK) course and the Extended Essay (EE).
 Among the academic subjects, students must take a selection of three Higher Level (HL) and three Standard Level (SL) courses. – The (HL) courses for depth and the (SL) course for breadth.
 Students and teachers work together to build connections between their academic subjects and look at them with an interdisciplinary mindset.
 The result is a holistic approach to education.